ishanbhaway/PracticalMachineLearning/PMLproject.md

 ```

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

-We can see graph is showing prediciton and actual values are perfectly lined up
+Prediction and Actual Values are perfectly lined up in the graph

 ####test data set accuracy